 Geary is part of a long legacy of thinkers who work to expose ways in which violent systems govern our lives.
 In the interview below with Ted Kerr, he discusses his influences, the book, and ways in which we can understand homophobia as fueling current HIV prevention methods.

-To download a copy of Antiblack Racism and the AIDS Epidemic: State Intimacies, click here.
-(To download the book’s table of contents and acknowledgements, click here.)
+To purchase a copy of Antiblack Racism and the AIDS Epidemic: State Intimacies, click here.

 Can you tell us a bit about what led you to write the book?
 Your life before you wrote it?
 Your influences?